AnggaR96s/Reforestation/README.md

-## What's orange and sounds like a parrot?
-A Carrot.
+## Just read a few facts about frogs.
+They were ribbiting.